Sharonjenifer/2.-Reestar-webpage/README.md

 **Reestar Restaurant Website**

 This is a simple, single-page website for Reestar Restaurant, built using HTML and basic CSS.
-The website provides a clean and elegant design to showcase the restaurant’s offerings, ambiance, and contact information.
+The website provides a clean and elegant design to showcase the restaurant’s offerings and contact information.

 **Features:**